 When someone stumbles upon your company’s Facebook page or Twitter account, what will they immediately learn about you?
 Take a moment to look.
 What do you see on your profile?
 Are you wasting this valuable space?

-I recently scrolled through the list of new followers on my Twitter account and noticed that some of the business accounts following me had no information about their companies in their Twitter profiles.
+I recently scrolled through the list of new followers on my Instagram account and noticed that some of the business accounts following me had no information about their companies in their profiles.
 None.
 Not even a link to the business website.

-The name of one of the companies was sort of nondescript, and its header image was a big cloud with the words “Expand Your Business, Call Today” across it.
+The name of one of the companies was sort of nondescript, and one of its posts was a big cloud with the words “Expand Your Business, Call Today” across it.
 Well, at least there was a phone number listed for people to call.
-So, it was no surprise to see that, while they followed more than 2000 other Twitter accounts, they had only a little more than 500 followers themselves.
+So, it was no surprise to see that, while they followed more than 1000 other Instagram accounts, they had only a little more than 100 followers themselves.

 It is not enough to simply set up a social media account and imagine people will start following you, or that they will automatically like your Facebook page.
 They first need to know a little about your company.